TheSoulOfCorn/nsff_test/README.md

 Refer to [nsff_pl](https://github.com/kwea123/nsff_pl) for a first round optimization based on the original paper implementation.
 I followed a few of that and it's working pretty well.

 ### 2. WHAT'S NEW TO THE [NSFF_PL](https://github.com/kwea123/nsff_pl) REPO?
 A second round optimization. several bug fixed, full notation for everything.
 Much more readable.
 I also optimized some unnecessary settings with basically same result.
-BTW, A hand-writing notes for nsff paper is also updated just for your interest..
+BTW, A hand-writing notes for nsff paper is also updated just for your interest.. (though this is not an authentic implementation!)

 ### 3. RECOMMENDATIONS FOR YOUR DATASET
 I didn't get much information for how to select your original data, and I did run into problems with my custom datasets..
 Here I pave the way: